Skip to content

 Default Channel

-The default channel determines which platform creates the admin channel on first run:
+The default channel picks which platform creates the admin channel on first run:

 [channels]